Severance in Vermont

 Severance is taxed at your state's top marginal rate when it pushes you into that bracket.

 Vermont layers its own WARN-style protections on top of federal law.
-Notice of Potential Layoffs Act: 45-day notice for closings affecting ≥50 jobs.
+VT Notice of Potential Layoffs Act, 21 V.S.A. §§ 411–414b: 45-day notice to the Secretary of Commerce and Commissioner of Labor (plus 30-day notice to local officials, affected employees, and bargaining agents) for closings or mass layoffs affecting ≥50 employees.

 Up to 26 weeks.
 Unemployment insurance is reduced or offset while severance is paid; you can typically collect a partial benefit.